stevenjlance/coin-flip-simulator/README.md

 //This should print out the number of flips it took to get 10 tails. console.log(count)
 ```
+3. Select for the HTML elements that you will need using `querySelector()`.
+You can ignore the second input range for now as we will use this in the second part of the lab.
 4. Refactor the code so that it runs for ***any*** userInput when they click the first "Run Simulator" buttons
 5. Update the `innerHTML` of the div with a class of coinOutput with the final results of the simulator.

 **PART 2: COIN STREAK SIMULATOR**
 The code you generated in part 1 can be quite informative to this portion!
 You are now going to get a user input and count for the number of times it takes to get that number of tails ***in a row***.
-1. Select for the HTML elements that you will need using `querySelector()`.
 2. Construct a while loop that does two things.
 First, it should update the current flip using `Math.random()` and `Math.floor()`.
 Next, it should determine if the coin flip is tails.
 The unique part here is that tailsCount should return to 0 if the flip is **NOT** tails.
 An example of some pseudocode can be seen below.
 Get this to print to the console. **NOTE: You should check to see how long it takes to get a small number of tails in a row to avoid crashing the program.**
 ```
 // Ouside while loop